Last Updated: December 11, 2024

 • Planning for the future: A good agreement explains how to add or remove members, how the business will be passed on if you die or are incapacitated, how to dissolve the LLC, and so on.

 Ultimately, an LLC’s written agreement is beneficial because it puts a proactive procedure in place for issues that could arise down the line.
-If you’re not sure how to get started, our customizable template can help.
+If you’re not sure how to get started, our operating agreement template can help.

 Step 5: Apply for an EIN